RevolutionAnalytics/plyrmr/docs/tutorial.md

 And what to say about working in a real programming language, and one with an unmatched library of statistical methods for good measure?
-You know how many aggregate function ANSI SQL has?
-Less than 30 according to my references.
+You know how many aggregate functions ANSI SQL 92 has?
+5, according to my references.
 What if you wanted to compute a linear model for each group?
-Forget it.
+Forget it, or write some extension against a DBMS-specific API in some vendor-selected language.
 Not so with `plyrmr`:

 ```r